Cancer that starts in the colon or in the rectum is known as colorectal cancer.

-- Adenocarcinomas – the most common type of colorectal cancer, this type of cancer begins in the cells that makes mucus that lubricates the inside of the colon and rectum
+Adenocarcinomas is the most common type of colorectal cancer, this type of cancer begins in the cells that makes mucus that lubricates the inside of the colon and rectum.

-- Carcinoid tumors – this type of cancer begins in a special type of cell in the intestine that produces hormones
+This type of cancer begins in a special type of cell in the intestine that produces hormones.

-- Gastrointestinal stromal tumors (GISTs) – this type of cancer begins in a type of cell in the wall of the colon called interstitial cells of Cajal
+This type of cancer begins in a type of cell in the wall of the colon called interstitial cells of Cajal.

-- Lymphomas – this is a type of cancer of the immune system cells
+This is a type of cancer of the immune system cells.

-- Sarcomas – this type of cancer begins in the blood vessels, muscle layers, or other connective tissues in the walls of the colon or rectum
+This type of cancer begins in the blood vessels, muscle layers, or other connective tissues in the walls of the colon or rectum.

 Colorectal cancer is typically caused by neoplastic colon polyps.
 Typically, it takes a period of several years for polyps to develop into cancerous cells.
 However, this progression can occur more quickly.